CO1: DogWise – Stage 1

 This unit comprises a Special Study where the student arranges to assist a client with an adult dog who has a basic behaviour problem, things like jumping up, barking, digging.
 The student will then write up a report detailing the problem behaviour, how they are proposing to modify it and the progress made.
 (NOTE No aggression cases are allowed at this level.)

-STUDENTS CAN CHOOSE TO DO THE 9 MONTH THEORY COURSE OR GAIN FURTHER PRACTICAL EXPERIENCE WITH THE PRACTICAL ADD-ON COMPONENT TO C01.
+STUDENTS CAN CHOOSE TO DO THE 9 MONTH THEORY COURSE OR GAIN PRACTICAL EXPERIENCE WITH THE PRACTICAL ADD-ON COMPONENT TO C01.

 PRACTICAL ADD-ON TO C01: